Tarbleor/gamehub-project/README.md

 ## 🎯 How to Play

 ### Creating an Account
-1. Click "Commencer à jouer" on the welcome screen
+1. Click "Start" on the welcome screen
-2. Select "S'inscrire" to create a new account
+2. Select "Sign up" to create a new account
 3. Fill in your details and select an avatar
-4. Click "S'inscrire" to complete registration
+4. Click "Signup" to complete registration

 ### Starting a Game
 1. Choose a game from the game selection menu